arschles/pare/README.md

 [![CircleCI](https://circleci.com/gh/arschles/pare.svg?style=svg)](https://circleci.com/gh/arschles/pare)

+_This project is alpha.
+Interface and features may change.
+This message will be removed when the project reaches beta._

 Pare is a build and workflow tool for modern software develompent.
 It focuses on making it easy to run _all_ your development tools when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.